 The post-purchase period is a critical transition time for customers.
 Often, they need guidance on how to get the most value out of your products.
 In fact, 88% of buyers in a 2020 Wyzowl report said they’re more likely to remain loyal to a business that provides welcoming, educational onboarding content.

 Customer onboarding is something you have to get right—every time.
 This guide explains how to build your customer onboarding strategy so you can consistently deliver a strong first impression.
 We also share tips from Zendesk’s customer success experts to ensure your client onboarding experience is a breeze.

 - How do you onboard a new customer?

 - The customer onboarding process: examples and best practices

 What is customer onboarding?

-Onboarding is the process of teaching your customers the value of your product.
+Customer onboarding is the process of teaching your customers the value of your product.
 It happens between two key customer milestones: when customers sign up and when they have their first success using your product.